unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 ```

-for example, print out one of those measurement outcome and meausurement basis:
+AS an example, we print out one of those measurement outcomes and the associated measured operator:

 ```{code-cell} ipython3